The Caps are dealing with an unexpected break. They hope to use it to recover and reset.

 The NHL’s coronavirus concerns have piled up as the season has progressed.
 Three teams — the New Jersey Devils, Minnesota Wild and Colorado Avalanche — are completely shut down because of the virus.

 The Vegas Golden Knights scrapped their media availability after a win over the Anaheim Ducks on Tuesday night, a decision that was related to coronavirus issues.
-The Golden Knights, who had three games postponed earlier this month, canceled practice Wednesday.
+The Golden Knights, who had three games postponed earlier in the season, canceled practice Wednesday.

 The NHL said in a statement Wednesday that a Vegas player, Tomas Nosek, came out of Tuesday’s game after he tested positive for the virus.
 Contact tracing has begun, the league said, and Thursday’s game between the Ducks and Golden Knights remains on schedule.

-Center Lars Eller, who is one of the Capitals’ representatives with the players’ union, said the situation was evolving and outbreaks were still occurring, so that meant the league’s guidance might need to evolve, too.
+Center Lars Eller, who is one of the Capitals’ representatives with the players’ union, said the league’s guidance might need to evolve if outbreaks continue to occur.

 “Probably more can be done than just masks and distancing, because we are doing all those things and if that alone was enough, we wouldn’t be in this situation,” he said.

-“It’s really, it’s crazy times, and I’m not too scared of getting it personally, but I’m following all the rules that I’ve been told to follow,” Oshie said.
+“It’s really — it’s crazy times, and I’m not too scared of getting it personally, but I’m following all the rules that I’ve been told to follow,” Oshie said.

 The break in play, though unplanned, gives the once-ailing Capitals a chance to reset.